|THE MOYLEMAN 15th March 2020 – RUNNERS’ INSTRUCTIONS|

-REFRESHMENTS: Hannah’s Van will be stationed at the entrance to Wallands, selling excellent coffee, tea, croissants and other snacks.
+REFRESHMENTS: A coffee van from Sussex Coffee Trucks will be at the entrance to Wallands, selling excellent coffee, tea and snacks.
 Please bring funds for this!
 Free beer and pizza tokens will be handed out at the finish.
-We have ale from Harveys, coffee and tea from Hannah’s Van and freshly made pizza from Circa Events.
+We have ale from Harveys, coffee from SCT and freshly made pizza from Circa Events.
 Non-runners will also be able to buy beer at the finish.

 CAR PARKING: Spaces are strictly limited – there are plenty of free spaces at County Hall, 5 minutes down the road (access via Western Road, opposite the Pelham Arms).

-BRIEFING: a short runners briefing will be delivered in the hall at 09:50 so that our Race Director doesn’t mess his hair up too much.
+BRIEFING: a short briefing for ALL runners will be delivered in the hall at 9:40am

-RELAY RUNNERS: After the race briefing, second half runners should proceed to the halfway point at South Downs YHA, Itford Farm, Beddingham, Lewes BN8 6JS.
-Rail replacement BUS TO Southease Church leave Lewes station at 10:35, 11:05, 11:35, 12:05 etc and takes appx 9 minutes to Southease Church (10 mins from Halfway point).
+RELAY RUNNERS: After number collection and race briefing, second half runners should proceed to the halfway point at South Downs YHA, Itford Farm, Beddingham, Lewes BN8 6JS.
+Rail replacement BUS TO Southease Church leave Lewes station at 10:24; 10:40; 11:05; 11:35 and takes appx 9 minutes to Southease Church (10 mins from Halfway point).
 Lewes station is 20 min downhill stroll from start.

-Part One runners finish at YHA.
-NB: There is a café, warm shelter and WC at South Downs YHA.
-We also have free physio at halfway this year (2019).
+Part One runners finish at South Downs YHA, where there is a café, warm shelter and WC.
 Bag Drop vehicle TWO will be here with your bags.
 The YHA café is putting on extra coffee and hot sandwiches.
-Rail replacement bus service LEAVES Southease Church at 6 minutes and 31 minutes past the hour.
-PLEASE NOTE: you pass this on the first half route, do complete the half to YHA!
+Rail replacement bus service LEAVES Southease Church at 5 mins past and 40 mins past the hour.
+PLEASE NOTE: you pass this stop on the first half route, do complete the half to YHA!
 We had someone hop straight on a train once.
 The finish is a 10 minute hobble from Lewes station.

 TIMING: we will have a dedicated timing team on the course, checking race numbers and recording individual times.
 We are using stop-watches – no chip timing